Wick rotation derivation for weak values of the density and time-dependent density functional theory: Discussion

 In common with standard derivations of TDDFT, one can obtain the field $w({\bf r},t)$ through functional differentiation as in equation (\ref{w3}):

 where the factors $i$ in (\ref{w3}) have been dropped since the field must be real, as mentioned previously.
 From (\ref{w3}), we could also write

 To respect causality, the quantity on the left hand side of equation (\ref{kernel}) should only depend on densities $n({\bf r}^\prime,t^\prime)$ from \emph{earlier} times $t^\prime < t$.
 However the right hand side of (\ref{kernel}) is symmetric under interchange of $t$ and $t^\prime$, so it seems this equation must be inconsistent.
-To resolve this, note that we have already baked causality into the density $n({\bf r},t)$ since we have incorporated a time direction by adding a minus sign to the argument of equation (\ref{Q13}) and have chosen the special value $\tau=2t$ for the interval $0<t<\tau$ in equation (\ref{dens4}).
-The density expressions (\ref{dens5}), (\ref{dens6}) and (\ref{dens8}) are therefore calculated using only the time-dependent KS equation (\ref{diff4}) for times $[0,t]$; no information from the interval $(t,\tau]$ is incorporated and equation (\ref{kernel}) does not violate causality.
-This resolution is essentially the logic of Vignale in disguise \cite{Vignale2008}, since our choice of $\tau=2t$ is fixing the boundaries of the time interval to a special case.
-Outside this special case, as already presented, choices $\tau \neq 2t$ on the interval $0<t<\tau$ give rise to the quantum weak value formula (\ref{weak2}).
+To resolve this, note that we have already baked causality into the density $n({\bf r},t)$ by setting the time-evolved initial state as the final boundary condition at time $\tau$.
+With this choice, the information provided by the second boundary condition becomes redundant with that of the initial boundary condition since the time evolution is unitary.
+The density expressions (\ref{dens5}), (\ref{dens6}) and (\ref{dens8}) are therefore calculated using only the time-dependent KS equation (\ref{diff4}) for times $[0,t]$; information from the interval $(t,\tau]$ disappears (as $\langle \psi_i(\tau)\vert \hat{U}(\tau,t)=\langle \psi_i(t)\vert$), so the $(t,\tau]$ interval does not need to be incorporated and equation (\ref{kernel}) does not violate causality.
+For arbitrary final boundary conditions, the description is not causal; we have conditional evolution in this case corresponding to pre- and post-selection for the quantum weak value formula (\ref{weak2}) as presented in section \ref{sec-weak}.
+This resolution is essentially the logic of Vignale in disguise \cite{Vignale2008}.

-Consistent with respecting causality, the present derivation of TDDFT supports the idea of an arrow of time.
-The necessity of the negative argument in equations (\ref{dens3}) and (\ref{Q13}) would indicate a required directionality for time; if one treats propagation along the time contour from the two ends equivalently, as is done for polymers embedded in three dimensional space, then for the choice $\tau=2t$, one gets the sum of the squares of the orbitals, rather than the square moduli, for the density.
-The density would therefore be, in general, complex for all choices of $\tau$ including $\tau=2t$.
-Only if travelling backwards along the time contour requires a minus sign does one get a physically reasonable formula for the density.
-In other words, this derivation requires that time have a direction.